UMBCCyberDawgs/umbccyberdawgs.github.io/dawgctf.md

 # DawgCTF 2019

 The [UMBC Cyber Dawgs](http://umbccd.umbc.edu/) are hosting our second annual CTF on Saturday, March 2 from 10am-6pm.
+Doors will open 9ish for setup and food.

 Registration is required, please fill out the [registration form](https://goo.gl/forms/svhN8pkdEyfy4gme2).
 Each team member must register individually, you can form teams when you get here.